-4.1 It is expected that the Primary Investigator will be actively engaged in directing the project.
-Continued use of FightMND funds during a prolonged absence of either individual requires written agreement to continue the research under the direction of another qualified investigator, ideally obtained prior to the absence.
-The grantee or the Head of Department must apply to and notify the FightMND ResearchCoordinator, Dr Davor Stanic, at researchgrants@fightmnd.org.au with an explanation of the situation, providing details of the arrangements for conducting the research during their absence (see grant condition 11.2).
+4.1.
+It is expected that the Primary Investigator will be actively engaged in directing the project.
+Continued use of FightMND funds during a prolonged absence of the Primary Investigator requires written agreement to continue the research under the direction of another qualified Investigator, ideally obtained prior to the absence.
+The grantee oran approved representative of the Administering Institution must apply to and notify the FightMND Research Co-ordinator, Dr Davor Stanic, at researchgrants@fightmnd.org.au with an explanation of the situation, providing details of the arrangements for conducting the research during their absence (see Terms and Conditions 11.2).